Easy Entertaining Cinnamon Apple Cream Cake

 I’m looking forward to being a good neighbor again.
 You may be thinking “start now,” but quite honestly, we’ve been swamped with many guests this summer, and travels of our own.
 Now we have a list of people we long to connect with.

-The perfect autumn cake for bringing a slice to your neighbor!
+So for now, the perfect autumn cake for bringing a slice to your neighbor!
+(WATCH THE VIDEO)

 Or, bring them the entire cake. :)